-6) Nike Air Force 1
+8) Nike Air Force 1

 Despite its bulk, the Air Force 1 is a very comfortable shoe – thanks to the Nike Air bag embedded inside the rubber cupsole.
 The AF1 also happens to be one of the most durable sneakers on this guide.

 On a side note, the triple black version of the AF1 is in vogue.
 Nike now sells a waterproof Gore-Tex version

 9) Onitsuka Tiger Mexico 1966

 This was the first model to feature the Onitsuka stripe (now the Asics logo) on the sides, and was endorsed by the Japanese athletics team at the 1968 Olympics.

 The Mexico 66 was originally designed for sprinting, so its modern-day interpretation is a low-profile sneaker with minimal cushioning and a very snug fit.

 10) Puma Basket

 If you’re from UK – or Europe – you’ll probably know the Basket’s popular cousin, the Puma Suede.

 The distinctive Puma stripe makes the Basket distinctly recognizable from afar, and the textured midsole adds depth to the design.

-10) Tretorn Nylite Plus
+11) Tretorn Nylite Plus

 What’s common between a tube of Colgate toothpaste and a pair of Tretorn Nylites?
 At one point, both were owned by the Colgate-Palmolive company.
 That is not a made-up fact.

 The interesting ownership history aside, no list of white sneakers is complete with a mention of the Tretorn Nylite.
-There is a good reason why Colgate Palmolive acquired the Tretorn brand in the ’70’s from its original Swedish owner.
+There is a good reason why Colgate Palmolive acquired the Tretorn brand in the ’70s from its original Swedish owner.

-First launched in 1965, the Nylite was all the rage in the ’80’s – it was worn on-court by Tennis greats such as Bjorn Borg, Billie Jean King, and Chris Evert.
+First launched in 1965, the Nylite was all the rage in the ’80s – it was worn on-court by Tennis greats such as Bjorn Borg, Billie Jean King, and Chris Evert.

-11) Reebok Classic Leather
+12) Reebok Classic Leather

 This 1987 reissue is traditionally board-lasted over an EVA foam midsole, so these run firm when compared to contemporary foam-based midsoles.
 That said, a terry-lined interior and insole make the snug-fitting upper comfortable.